kienerj/molecule-slide-generator/README.md

 ![example_slide_bzr](images/example_slide_bzr.png)

-This examples uses the first 9 molecules of the `bzr.sdf` in the RDKit distributions data directory and showcases a number of features.
+This example uses the first 9 molecules of the `bzr.sdf` in the RDKit distributions data directory and showcases a number of features.

 ### Features